 2. Figure out your spending categories

-Each cash stuffing envelope represents a different budget category.
+Each envelope represents a different budget category.
 The categories you choose will depend on your needs, lifestyle, and savings goals.
 Here are some of the most popular categories among cash stuffing aficionados on TikTok, to help you get started:

 Necessities – these envelopes should be prioritized when you’re distributing your budget, as they’re important expenses you have to pay: